bioinformaticsdotca/GenEpi_2018/integrated_assignment/assignment.md

 For this integrated assignment, you will work in pairs to investigate a suspected Salmonella outbreak.
 The sequence data are real but the metadata (include the AMR information) are completely made up!
+We will use IRIDA to demonstrate how it can help with management of samples and preprocessing of sequence data.

 IRIDA Demo:
 Extensive documentation for users and developers